 In verse 8, David writes: “I have become estranged from my brothers, And an alien to my mother’s sons.”

 According to Strong’s dictionary, the Hebrew word for estranged “zur” means to “turn one aside from lodging” and can also refer to a person who has come from “adultery – to come from another man” or another woman.
 In fact, the word is rooted in the Hebrew word “mamzer” which means bastard or illegitimate.

 Zur intimates David was not included in regular family activities such as meals.
 In fact this may be what verse 21 suggests when David says they gave me “gall for food” and “vinegar to drink.”
 It appears the brothers made David’s life miserable.

-One thing oddly missing in Psalm 69 is any mention of David’s relationship with Jessee.
-Not once did David point to Jessee as the source of his misery.
+One thing oddly missing in Psalm 69 is any mention of David’s relationship with Jesse.
+Not once did David point to Jesse as the source of his misery.
 Neither do we see any hint of conflict when Jesse asked David to take food to his brothers who were fighting the Philistines, but as soon as David showed up at the army camp, you immediately see the animosity between David and his brothers (1 Samuel 17: 28-29).

 The conflict between David and his half-brothers indicates it may have been the brothers who demanded David not be included in the meeting with Samuel.

 Psalm 69 also addresses the misery David endured growing up.
 Because of his mother’s sin, David’s childhood was full of loneliness and rejection.
 He speaks of hours spent crying because of the rejection (v 3).
 He explains his frustration of being punished for a sin he did not commit (v 4) – his mother’s sin.
 Worse, he became the object of mockery as the drunkards sang about his plight (v 26).

 David’s life also became a byword or proverb — literally a living warning — of what happens to those whose mother commits adultery.